 It comes down to a question of numbers.
 At its height, the Roman Empire covered the entire Mediterranean, including Greece, Egypt, North Africa and the Middle East.
 It also included all of Western Europe.
 In total, it was populated by 50 million people.
-That means at any one time, billions of coins were in circulation (especially since there was no paper money).
 The Empire existed in the West for 500 years: it begins in 27 BCE and ends in roughly 476 CE.
-In the East, it lasts another 1000 years and is commonly referred to as the Byzantine Empire.)
+(In the East, it lasts another 1000 years and is commonly referred to as the Byzantine Empire.)
 Mints were churning out thousands of coins every day.
 At any one time, billions of coins were in circulation.

 Less than 1% of these coins have survived.
-However, that still amounts to millions upon millions, and that can make them affordable.
+However, that still amounts to millions upon millions of them, and that can make them affordable.

 Where Do They Come From?

 Wealthy Romans sometimes buried their money, and they didn’t always come back for it.
 This is particularly the case in the later part of the Empire when there was a lot of disruption.
 When we find Roman coins, we find them in hoards, sitting underground for 1600+ years waiting to be discovered.

 They come out of the ground in a variety of states.
 Most wore down through use, but many bronze coins have also corroded.
 I’ve had a couple coins with beautiful patinas which have shattered during cleaning because the metal underneath had broken down.
 I buy many of my coins uncleaned, and what I find varies from awesomely detailed to featureless slug.

 If you hover your cursor over a product image, it will zoom in.
 If you’re wanting to know the exact quality of detail in a particular piece, that’s the best way of finding out.